ssorj/sjw/input/en/info.md

 ### Schedule

-The ceremony and reception will take place starting around 4 in the afternoon on September 2nd, 2023.
+The ceremony and reception will take place starting at 4 in the afternoon on September 2nd, 2023.

 Cockail attire with comfortable shoes to walk on the lawn.

-Details to come later.

 ### Venue